Foundations of automatic feature extraction at LHC--point clouds and graphs: Graph based architectures

 The set-based representation where the elements of the set represent some feature of objects in any underlying metric space is known as point clouds.
 It originates from the set-based representation of discrete points in 3D coordinate space for use in various computer graphics and imaging applications while being general enough to allow the elements to reside in more abstract spaces like those found in high-energy physics.

-As we are interested in sets of finite but arbitrary size consisting of features living in an abstract space, say $\mathcal{X}$, we are generally interested in learning functions from the powerset\footnote{If the cardinality of $\mathcal{X}$ is infinity, we are interested in elements of the powerset which has bounded cardinality.} of $\mathcal{X}$ to the output domain $\mathcal{Y}$.
+As we are interested in sets of finite but arbitrary size consisting of features living in an abstract space, say $\mathcal{X}$, we are generally interested in learning functions from the power set\footnote{If the cardinality of $\mathcal{X}$ is infinity, we are interested in elements of the power set which has bounded cardinality.} of $\mathcal{X}$ to the output domain $\mathcal{Y}$.
 Such functions are required to be permutation invariant with respect to the input ordering to preserve the property of sets as unordered collection of objects.
 The universality of such functions was studied in the Deep Sets \cite{NIPS2017_f22e4747} framework, which defined set based feature extractors that posses the property of permutation invariance or equivariance.
 For the invariant case, a Deep Sets model $f$ is of the form

-where $\mathbf{h}_i$ are the set elements, and $\rho$ and $\phi$ are MLPs.
-We can see that the function $\phi$ learns a per-object map to a latent space, which undergoes a permution-invariant summation over the set constituents.
-Going into the two-part seggregation of deep learning algorithms, the MLP $\phi$ acts as a feature extractor while $\rho$ gives the downstream output.
+where $\mathbf{h}_i$ are the set elements, $M$ the cardinality of the set, and $\rho$ and $\phi$ are MLPs.
+We can see that the function $\phi$ learns a per-object map to a latent space, which undergoes a permutation-invariant summation over the set constituents.
+Going into the two-part segregation of deep learning algorithms, the MLP $\phi$ acts as a feature extractor while $\rho$ gives the downstream output.
 The extracted features are combined in a permutation invariant manner under the summation, which reflects the prior of set-based functions.
 Note that the summation can be replaced by any permutation invariant operation like taking the component-wise maximum or minimum over the latent representation.

 Although the Deep Sets algorithm is a powerful feature extractor, the feature extraction stage looks only into the individual elements of the set.
 The downstream MLP, on the other hand, has access to the aggregated global information of the entire set.
 Such an architecture does not exploit the relational information between the set's constituents.
 To circumvent this issue, one endows additional structures on the set, like graphs, which expose pairwise relationships, or hypergraphs, which generalise graphs to account for any $n$-element relationships within the set.